 In one swift motion he shifts to the side of the craft and hauls in a net of gleaming fish, then tosses it down at his feet, barely registering the bountiful catch — this is his normal; his day to day.
 This is his life.

 Inside, the pub is warm and inviting.
 Nautical instruments and faded pictures adorn the walls, telling salty tales of hardy men.
-An elderly man, who looks as though he has a few tales of his own, stands behind the bar.
+An elderly gentleman, who looks as though he has a few tales of his own, stands behind the bar.

 Our man enters and takes off his cap.

 He hands John a bundle of fish wrapped in tattered newspaper as payment, which John disappears behind the bar, reappearing, as if by alchemy, with a large bottle of Blue WKD and a pint glass.
 He fills the glass slowly, allowing the fizz to subside — he’s done this before — then places it on the bar in front of the man.